Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

 \subsubsection{Effect of rotation on the convective instability}

-We consider in Fig.~\ref{wi(chi)_rot} the effect of the heating rate on the eigenfrequency of the mode $m=4$ for different rotation rates.
-The mode $m=4$ was chosen because it is the first mode to exhibit a convective instability when $j=0$.
+We consider in Fig.~\ref{wi(chi)_rot} the effect of the convection parameter on the eigenfrequency of the mode $m=4$ for different rotation rates.
+The mode $m=4$ was chosen because it is the first mode exhibiting a convective instability when $j=0$.
 The most striking feature regarding the oscillation frequency (lower plot in Fig.~\ref{wi(chi)_rot}), compared to Fig.~\ref{wi(chi)}, is the loss of a sharp transition between an oscillatory instability for modest neutrino-heating and a purely growing instability for strong enough neutrino-heating.
-This effect blurs the distinction between SASI and convection, which becomes difficult for $j\gtrsim 0.1$ as will be discussed in the next section.
-In this section, we focus on the regime of slow rotation ($j\lesssim 0.1$), in which the two instabilities can be still be distinguished.
+This effect blurs the distinction between SASI and convection.
+This distinction becomes difficult for $j\gtrsim 0.1$ as will be discussed in the next section.
+In this section, we focus on the regime of slow rotation ($j\lesssim 0.1$), in which the two instabilities can still be distinguished.

-Even with modest angular momentum, the differential nature of rotation implies that convective motions are going to be sheared in addition to being entrained in rotation with a frequency intermediate between the shock and PNS rotational frequency.
+Even with modest angular momentum, the differential nature of rotation implies that convective motions are sheared, in addition to being entrained in rotation with a frequency intermediate between the shock and PNS rotational frequency.
 The region most unstable to buoyant motions, i.e. the radius $r_{\rm BV}$ corresponding to the largest Brunt-Väisälä frequency $N(r)$ (Eq.~\ref{definition_N}) is expected to contribute most to defining the phase frequency of the convective mode, i.e. the rotation frequency of the frame in which the convective pattern is stationary.
-We compare in Fig.~\ref{rcorot_m2mdom} $r_{\rm BV}$ with the corotation radius $r_{\rm corot}$ defined by Eq.~\eqref{definition_rcorot}.
-For small rotation rates ($j \lesssim 0.1$), we remark in Fig.~\ref{rcorot_m2mdom} that $r_{\rm corot}$ is close to $r_{\rm BV}$ as anticipated for a purely convective mode.
+In Fig.~\ref{rcorot_m2mdom} we compare $r_{\rm BV}$ with the corotation radius $r_{\rm corot}$ defined by Eq.~\eqref{definition_rcorot}.
+For small rotation rates ($j \lesssim 0.1$), we remark that $r_{\rm corot}$ is close to $r_{\rm BV}$ as anticipated for a purely convective mode.